-RVing with our Canine Companion PART THREE: Okanagan Oasis
+RVing with our Canine Companion in the Okanagan Oasis

 Lake Okanagan Campground, located between Peachland and Summerland, is rimmed by a swim-safe beach and canopied by lush deciduous trees.
 It’s divided into two parts.
 The sites in the South section snuggle together on a lake-shore jetty and those in the North terrace on a tree-riddled hillside.
 We had previously checked out the pics and other perks at Camping and RVing BC Coalition and had opted for the latter.
 With a quick click to www.discovercamping.ca our reservation was made.
 And now, three months later, we’re all living our Lake Okanagan dream!